ordinary-developer/book_design_patterns_4_d_e_gamma_r_helm_r_johnson_j_vlissides/synopses/ch_3-CREATIONAL_PATTERNS/05_singleton/synopsis.md

 Use the Singleton pattern when
-- there must be exactly one instance of a class, and it must be accessible to clients from a well-known access point.
+- there must be exactly one instance of a class, and it must be accessible to clients from a well-known access point;
 - when the sole instance should be extensible by subclassing, and clients should be able to use an extended instance without modifying there code.